-If the total number of entries in the topology database exceeds MAX_STATIONS, a defect shall be triggered to the operator.
-This defect can be triggered under two conditions.
-In a ring or loop configuration, the number of stations from which TP frames are received can be detected to equal up to (MAX_STATIONS + 1) through receipt of frames from a station 255 hops away.
-In a chain configuration, the number of stations from which TP frames are received can be detected to equal up to (2MAX_STATIONS + 1) through receipt of frames from stations 255 hops away on each direction.
+If the total number of entries in the topology database exceeds MAX_STATIONS, an alarm or indication shall be triggered to the operator.
+This alarm can be triggered under two conditions.
+In a ring configuration, the number of stations from which TP frames are received can be detected to equal up to (MAX_STATIONS + 1) through receipt of frames from a station 255 hops away.
+In a string configuration, the number of stations from which TP frames are received to equal up to ($2MAX_STATIONS + 1$) through receipt of frames from a station 255 hops away.
+In a string configuration, the number of stations from which TP frames are received can be detected to equal up to ($2MAX_STATIONS + 1$) through receipt of frames from stations 255 hops away on each direction.